Samuel De Champlain Bridge - Frequently Asked Questions

 Visit PPP Canada's website for more information about public-private partnerships.

 How did you ensure integrity of the procurement process?

 The Government of Canada implemented an open, fair and competitive and transparent contracting process based on a commercially accepted approach and Public Services and Procurement Canada's (PSPC) smart procurement principles.

 In addition, all proponents were required to comply with PSPC's Integrity Regime.

 What will the new bridge look like?

-Thanks to an innovative and collaborative design process involving both the local and international design community, the new Champlain Bridge will have a unique visual identity that:
+Thanks to an innovative and collaborative design process involving both the local and international design community, the Samuel De Champlain Bridge has a unique visual identity that:

 - contributes positively to its status as the primary gateway to Montréal,

 - reflects the community's unique characteristics, and;